2018 Marin Wolf Ridge

 So with these caveats out of the way, let’s take a look at the Marin Wolf Ridge.

-The Wolf Ridge is new (as of 2017) to Marin’s lineup, and it uses the quite unique “Naild R3ACT – 2 Play suspension system,” which also debuted this year on some bikes from Polygon.
+The Wolf Ridge was added to Marin’s lineup last year, and it uses the quite unique “Naild R3ACT – 2 Play suspension system,” which also debuted in 2017 on some bikes from Polygon.
 The marketing claims surrounding this suspension design have been pretty aggressive, and they’re the sort of claims that I instinctively assume are tinged with a hefty patina of bullshit.

 So it was with considerable interest that I swung a leg over the Wolf Ridge and took it for a few laps on some of Bootleg’s rockier trails.